 – Once inside, navigate the "Real-Time" tab, and click, then select

 The real-time overview provides a snapshot of who is on your blog at that moment, the pages they are viewing, and other actions that are happening.

 Once viewing in real-time you should see activity.

 If everything is working correctly, you should see an active user on your blog from and your Google Analytics is collecting data and ready to analyse your traffic and provide you with actionable insights.

 Thanks for sticking with me.
 If you have followed along, Google Analytics should now be set-up on your blog.
 It can take up to 24hrs before you start seeing any data.

-Now, that you have installed analytics, you can start learning some of the basic of the platform in this post here.
+Now, that you have installed analytics, click here to learn some of the basics of the platform.